 Glenfiddich ‘Amontillado Cask Finish’ 12 Year, Speyside, Scotland; $60

-Though Glenfiddich makes some of the world’s best-selling single malt Scotch, it continues to experiment with releases like the Amontillado Cask Finish, which the team at Molly’s Spirits is enjoying right now.
+Though Glenfiddich makes some of the world’s best-selling single malt Scotch, it continues to experiment with releases like the Amontillado Cask Finish, which the spirits team at Molly’s Spirits is enjoying right now.
 “As opposed to oloroso sherry, which is commonly used in the Scotch industry, they decided to create a new rendition,” says chief administrative officer Crystal Marine.
-The Amontillado Cask, which was introduced in 2022, uses the same recipe as the Glenfiddich 12 Year, matured for 12 years in American and European oak, but is finished in amontillado cakes instead of oloroso, giving it “a bit of a dry finish … a bit more of a plum-fruity punch, and a bit stronger.”
+The Amontillado Cask, which was introduced in 2022, uses the same recipe as the Glenfiddich 12 Year, matured for 12 years in American and European oak, but is finished in amontillado casks instead of oloroso, giving it “a bit of a dry finish … a bit more of a plum-fruity punch, and a bit stronger.”

 Springbank 12 Cask Strength 2024, Campbeltown, Scotland; $250